 Reforming the Global Financial System to Make Opportunity Universal and Sustainable

-The Rockefeller Foundation’s Global Economic Recovery team is working with a broad alliance of nations, institutions, and individuals to strengthen and augment those systems.
-We are also focused on building a global financial architecture that can mobilize substantially more, and better quality, financing.
+The Rockefeller Foundation’s Global Economic Recovery team is working with a broad alliance of nations, institutions, and individuals to strengthen and augment institutions that have been held back by obsolete rules and procedures.
+We’re focused on building a global financial architecture that can mobilize substantially more, and better quality, financing.

-What happens on global economic reforms next will signal the world’s willingness—or lack thereof—to address today’s crises with a focus on long-term gains rather than short-term payback.
-Without imminent action in 2023, the promise at the core of the global economic order may be broken for good.
-But with the right agenda, the system can be restored and revitalized enough to meet the rest of the 21st century’s challenges and opportunities.
+What happens next on global economic reforms will signal the world’s commitment to long-term gains rather than short-term payback.
+Urgent action is needed to preserve the promise at the core of the global economic order, making it adaptable to the 21st century’s challenges and opportunities.

-At The Rockefeller Foundation, we believe that with the right reforms and innovations, the global development finance system can combat climate change and poverty at the same time—and benefit everyone by making the world more prosperous and, stable.
+At The Rockefeller Foundation, we believe reform and innovation can align the global development finance system to combat climate change and poverty simultaneously, promoting worldwide prosperity and stability.